 One of the best solutions for the food and beverage industry is invoice factoring solutions. altLINE and The Southern Bank have been helping customers improve cash flow since 1936.
 Because we’re a bank, not an independent factoring company like most others, we cut out the middle man.
 Our factoring services are more trusted, more affordable and all backed by the FDIC.
 We have experience working with food and beverage companies, and we’re prepared to provide affordable and reliable cash flow financing to help you grow.

 What is Factoring for Food and Beverage?

 Invoice factoring is a unique financing tool for many industries, but particularly food and beverage.
-Factoring is the process of selling your receivables to a factoring company (also known as a “factor”) in exchange for cash up front.
+Factoring is the process of selling your receivables to a factoring company (also known as a “factor”, read our article on what is a factoring company for more info) in exchange for cash up front.
 The factor typically advances between 80-90% of the total invoice value.
 Once the invoice is paid by your customer, the factor will release the remainder to your business, minus a small factoring fee (typically 1-5%).

 Why Factoring Works Well for the Food and Beverage Industry

 Food and beverage companies of all kinds struggle with keeping cash in the bank, relying on that next invoice to come through in order to keep growing.
 Without sufficient cash flow, the business may struggle to keep its doors open and its expenses paid.

 On top of that, oil and gas companies deal with long payment terms, seasonal demands, and frequent payroll deadlines.
 Invoice factoring allows food and beverage companies to extract the cash value out of their unpaid invoices, immediately giving them access to capital that they’d usually wait 30-90 days to see.
 This dramatically shortens the payment cycle.